rust-lang/surveys/surveys/2026/leadership-council/questions.md

 - Unsure
 - Disagree
 - Strongly Disagree
-- Not enough information to comment.
+- Not enough information to comment

 ### Project-wide coordination

 Did we perform the following duty well in the past year?

-> Coordinating Project-wide changes to teams, structures, or processes.
+*Coordinating Project-wide changes to teams, structures, or processes.*

 Type: select one (optional)